Criminal Code Act 1995 (Cth) and Schedule thereto entitled the Criminal Code

 [11-000] Introduction

 The following notes are generally confined to sections of the Criminal Code in respect of which there are relevant case references.
-They are based on the assumption that the judge will have an up to date copy of the Criminal Code before him or her.
+They are based on the assumption that the judge will have an up to date copy of the Criminal Code before them.
 References to “The Code” in this chapter are to the Criminal Code, as amended.

 Judges may also find assistance from the following publication: